JohnArvid/node-tutorials/projects.md

 5. **Weather App:**
    - **Exercise:** Create a weather application that fetches data from a weather API.
    - **Details:** Use the `axios` library to make HTTP requests and display weather information.

-These exercises cover various aspects of Node.js, including creating a basic server, handling HTTP requests, working with file uploads, implementing real-time communication, and making API requests.
-They provide a hands-on approach to learning key concepts and building practical skills with Node.js.